themattbirch/Portfolio/src/content/posts/gold-silver-historic-volatility-spike-parabolic-reversal.md

 Right now, this feels more like a positioning reset than the end of the bull market, as fundamentals still look solid.
 Central banks continue to hoard gold, industrial demand for silver remains strong, driven by solar and electric vehicles, and global debt (now estimated at roughly $111 trillion) has increased demand for hard assets as a hedge.

-However, the move also exposed cracks.
+However, the move also exposed cracks in market structure.

 Stocks dipped, with the S&P 500 closing down 0.43% and the Nasdaq down 0.94%.
 Bitcoin fell as much as 7% before eventually rebounding.
 It served as a wake-up call for just how interconnected these markets have become.

 | Asset  | Jan 30 Close | % Change (Close-to-Close) | Intraday Low % Drop | Est. Sigma Level | Value Wiped (Trillions USD) |
 | ------ | ------------ | ------------------------- | ------------------- | ---------------- | --------------------------- |